 Where Science Met Art

 Then I got into science.
-And honestly?
 It didn't replace anything — it just joined the conversation.
-I started seeing art and science as the same thing wearing different clothes.
-Both of them are just you asking questions the world hasn't answered yet.
-The same hands that used to shape clay started wanting to understand why things work, how they hold together, what breaks when you push too hard.
+I started seeing them as the same impulse, honestly.
+Both trying to understand something.
+Both starting with a question you can't leave alone.
+The same hands that used to shape clay started wanting to know why things hold together, what breaks when you push too hard.

 The Crossing